October 11, 2016

 Spanning gender, race and age, Douglas’ band are assembled in “the spirit of collaboration and egalitarianism.”
 While Miles’ characters on the cover sleeve, badged with Pan-African colours, appear to represent the gritty reality of ‘corner’ life in the black urban experience, Douglas’s cast portray “a synthetic cultural condition where all these different cultures can come together and make something new out of their differences.”
 His is an imagined utopia at a time of struggle and division, where music is the metaphor at its core.

-Stan Douglas’ Luanda-Kinshasa has been released on double vinyl and is available to buy in person at The Infinite Mix or online from The Vinyl Factory online shop.
+Stan Douglas’ Luanda-Kinshasa has been released on double vinyl and is available to buy online from The Vinyl Factory online shop.